FengChendian/serial_port_win32/README.md

 ### Attention

-If you want to read or write strings using serial, be careful to handle the terminator at the end.
+- If you want to read or write strings using serial, be careful to handle the terminator at the end.

-Although in most cases, like "Hello\0" (68 65 6C 6C 6F 00) and "Hello"(68 65 6C 6C 6F) both can be identified by computer.
+  - Although in most cases, like "Hello\0" (68 65 6C 6C 6F 00) and "Hello"(68 65 6C 6C 6F) both can be identified by computer.

+- Do not use hot restart when port is opened.

 ### Small Example